good-loop/doc/pages/policy/data-gdpr-policy.md

 The GDPR law (starting: May 2018) grants the public increased rights and imposes new rules on how data must be handled.

-SoDash supports the GDPR.
-This policy document covers how SoDash handles the GDPR.
+Good-Loop supports the GDPR.
+This policy document covers how Good-Loop handles the GDPR.

 ## Hosting

-SoDash services are hosted within the EU, and comply with GDPR regulations.
+Good-Loop services are hosted within the EU, and comply with GDPR regulations.

 ## Process around Data Issues